ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Have a look at the Family hub I found it very beneficial for both Owen and I  https://share.google/mgVcdOgWoRtuDTPny

+- Write everything down, you will forget within seconds and then wish you had.
+I started when Owen was 2 months.
+22/05/25 Owen laughed for the first time.
+Id have never remembered that had I not wrote it down, I can barely remember what we had for tea yesterday anymore

 <h2>pregnancy</h2>

 - Ginger biscuits will help with nausea